 Why Are Tattoos So Popular?

 If you think that more people are getting tattoos these days, you are right.
 According to a Pew Research Center survey, 36% of Americans age 18-25 have at least one tattoo.
-40% of Generation X members have tattoos, but younger people are more likely to have multiple tattoos.
+40% of Generation X members have tattoos, though younger people are more likely to have multiple tattoos.

 Reasons Why Tattoos Are So Popular